neoforged/Documentation/docs/resources/server/loottables/index.md

 To roll a loot table, we need two things: the loot table itself, and a (possibly empty) set of loot context parameters.

 Let's start with getting the loot table itself.
 Loot tables are referenced by a [`ResourceLocation`][rl].
 Loot table resource locations are relative to the `loot_tables` datapack folder.
 So for example, the loot table file for the loot table `examplemod:custom_fishing` would be located at `data/examplemod/loot_tables/custom_fishing`.
-Once you have the location, a loot table can then be obtained using `level.getServer().getLootData().getLootTable(location)`.
+Once you have the location, a loot table can then be obtained using `level.getServer().reloadableRegistries().getLootTable(location)`.
 As the loot data is only available through the server, this logic must run on a [logical server][sides], not a logical client.

 :::tip
 Minecraft's built-in loot table locations can be found in the `BuiltInLootTables` class.